DiveGearAdvice.comUpdated June 2026

 Visibility and Lighting

 PNW visibility is unpredictable.
-Winter offers the best visibility — 30-100 feet when plankton blooms die off and rainfall runoff settles.
+Winter has the best visibility -- 30-100 feet when plankton blooms die off and rainfall runoff settles.
 Summer drops to 10-50 feet with plankton.
 Many excellent dive sites have localized conditions that reduce visibility below 10 feet.

 A backup light is strongly recommended.
 When your primary fails in 15 feet of visibility at 80 feet deep, a backup light is the difference between a controlled ascent and a stressful one.